FNB Corporation: Leadership

 Vincent J. Delie, Jr., is chairman, president and CEO of FNB Corporation and First National Bank.
 He joined FNB in 2005 as head of the Pittsburgh Region.
 Delie became a First National Bank Board member in 2009.
 In 2011, Delie became president of FNB Corporation and in 2012 he was additionally named chief executive officer and elected to the board of directors.
 Delie reassumed his role as president of First National Bank when John Williams retired from the position in 2015.
+Delie has received numerous awards and honors, including The CEO Magazine's CEO of the Year award.

+Delie previously served as Executive Vice President of Corporate Banking at National City Bank.
+Throughout his career, he has held various leadership roles in areas within the financial services industry.
+He earned a degree in Finance from the College of Business at The Pennsylvania State University (Penn State).

 FNB affiliates

 FNB Corporation operates several financial services affiliates, including: